Monaco: Security and military

+The wider defence of the nation is provided by France.
+Monaco has no navy or air force, but on both a per-capita and per-area basis, Monaco has one of the largest police forces (515 police officers for about 38,000 people) and police presences in the world.
+Its police includes a special unit which operates patrol and surveillance boats jointly with the military.
+Police forces in Monaco are commanded by a French officer.

+There is also a small military force.
+This consists of a bodyguard unit for the prince and his palace in Monaco-Ville called the Compagnie des Carabiniers du Prince (Prince's Company of Carabiniers); together with the militarised, armed fire and civil defence corps (Sapeurs-Pompiers) it forms Monaco's total forces.
+The Compagnie des Carabiniers du Prince was created by Prince Honoré IV in 1817 for the protection of the principality and the princely family.
+The company numbers exactly 116 officers and men; while the non-commissioned officers and soldiers are local, the officers have generally served in the French Army.
+In addition to their guard duties as described, the carabiniers patrol the principality's beaches and coastal waters.

 Economy

-Hotel de Paris lobby ceiling: Monaco draws tourists with its late 19th- and early-20th-century buildings and glamor.
+Hotel de Paris lobby ceiling: Monaco draws tourists with its late 19th- and early-20th-century buildings and glamour.

 Monaco has the world's highest nominal GDP per capita at US$185,742, PPP-adjusted GDP per capita at $132,571 and GNI per capita at $183,150.
 It has an unemployment rate of 2%, with over 48,000 workers who commute from France and Italy each day.
 According to the CIA World Factbook, Monaco has the world's lowest poverty rate and the highest number of millionaires and billionaires per capita in the world.
 For the fourth year in a row, Monaco in 2012 had the world's most expensive real estate market, at $58,300 per square metre.
 Although the average price went down in 2020, to an average price of $53,378 per square metre, Monaco remains one of the most expensive places in the world to buy property.
 By 2024, Monaco allows Visa-free travel from 86 countries around the world.

 The world's most expensive apartment is located in Monaco, a penthouse at the Odeon Tower valued at $335 million according to Forbes in 2016.

 The state retains monopolies in numerous sectors, including tobacco and the postal service.
 The telephone network (Monaco Telecom) used to be fully owned by the state.
 Its monopoly now comprises only 45%, while the remaining 55% is owned by Cable & Wireless Communications (49%) and Compagnie Monégasque de Banque (6%).
 Living standards are high, roughly comparable to those in prosperous French metropolitan areas.